 Apart from these, do we need hyphens?
 The answer is really dependent on your writing style and the style guide of the journal for publication.
 Hyphens are always needed for compound adjectives, sometimes needed for verbs, such as over-looked (which can also be written as overlooked.
 Again, no real set rules but it needs to be consistent), and never for adverbs.
 An example of the latter is a ‘newly discovered continent’.
 The ‘newly’ can only describe ‘discovered’ as, as an adverb, cannot modify a noun (see, grammar is important!).

 Thanks for reading this long, dull post.
 I promise that this will lead to more interesting things.
-Stay tuned here or on my Teaching English page for more posts coming soon!
+Stay tuned to my Learning English page for more posts!